-Standard admission predoctoral researchers complete three consecutive two-month rotations in labs of their choice.
-Each rotation immerses predoctoral researchers in the research program of a single laboratory where they address a specific research question under the direction of an advisor and senior laboratory staff.
-Predoctoral researchers are expected to fully commit to the rotation lab and to successfully complete a short-term research project requiring substantial experimental effort.
-As a result of these three rotations, predoctoral researchers are in a position to enter a thesis laboratory of their choosing, with consent of the principal investigator.
-While the primary focus during laboratory rotations is on research work, predoctoral researchers are also expected to attend lab meetings, seminars, and journal clubs.
-Direct admission predoctoral researchers do not participate in laboratory rotations and are directly admitted to a particular lab for thesis research.
+Standard admission students complete three consecutive two-month rotations in labs of their choice.
+Each rotation immerses students in the research program of a single laboratory where they address a specific research question under the direction of an advisor and senior laboratory staff.
+Students are expected to fully commit to the rotation lab and to successfully complete a short-term research project requiring substantial experimental effort.
+As a result of these three rotations, students are in a position to enter a thesis laboratory of their choosing, with consent of the principal investigator.
+While the primary focus during laboratory rotations is on research work, students are also expected to attend lab meetings, seminars, and journal clubs.
+Direct admission students do not participate in laboratory rotations and are directly admitted to a particular lab for thesis research.

-Predoctoral researchers are expected to work in the lab at least 36 hours per week.
+Students are expected to conduct research in the lab and participate in lab activities at least 36 hours per week.
 Each rotation is an 800-level course for 6 credit units, for a total of 18 credit units for the term.